Do you want to improve your WordPress search with SearchWP?

 Why Improve WordPress Search With SearchWP?

-WordPress has a built-in search feature, but it doesn’t always show the most accurate results.
+The default WordPress search functionality works most of the time, but it doesn’t always show the most accurate results.
 You also can’t customize this feature so that it prioritizes your site’s most important content.

 That’s why we recommend using SearchWP.

-SearchWP is the best custom search plugin for WordPress, used by over 30,000 websites.
-With SearchWP, you can make sure you are showing accurate results by creating a custom relevance scale and adjusting the search algorithm.
+Out of all the WordPress search plugins we’ve tried, SearchWP is the best one so far.
+Used by over 30,000 websites, you can make sure you are showing accurate results by creating a custom relevance scale and adjusting the search algorithm.

 SearchWP also lets you make any part of your site searchable, including PDF files, custom tables, text files, WordPress custom fields, WooCommerce products, and much more.